 Before you invest, you may want to review the Portfolio's prospectus, which contains more information about the Portfolio and its risks.
 You can find the Portfolio's prospectus and other information about the Portfolio online at www.hardingloevnerfunds.com.
 You can also get this information at no cost by calling (877) 435-8105 or by sending an e-mail request to hardingloevnerfunds@ntrs.com.
 If you purchase shares of the Portfolio through a financial intermediary, the prospectus and other information will also be available from your financial intermediary.
-The current prospectus and statement of additional information, dated February 28, 2023, and as each may be supplemented thereafter, are incorporated by reference into this summary prospectus and may be obtained, free of charge, at the website, phone number or e-mail address noted above.
+The current prospectus and statement of additional information, dated February 28, 2025, and as each may be supplemented thereafter, are incorporated by reference into this summary prospectus and may be obtained, free of charge, at the website, phone number or e-mail address noted above.
 Investment Objective The Chinese Equity Portfolio (the "Portfolio") seeks long-term capital appreciation through investments in equity securities of Chinese companies.
 Portfolio Fees and Expenses This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Institutional Class of the Portfolio.
 You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
-Shareholder Fees (Fees Paid Directly from Your Investment) and/or Expense Reimbursement1 Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) None Redemption Fee (As a Percentage of Amount Redeemed within 90 days or Less from the Date of Purchase) None Annual Portfolio Operating Expenses (Expenses that You Pay Each Year as a Percentage of the Value of Your Investment) Total Annual Portfolio Operating Expenses After Fee Waiver 1.15% Fee Waiver and/or Expense Reimbursement 1 -2.86% Total Annual Portfolio Operating Expenses 4.01% Other Expenses 3.06% Distribution (Rule 12b-1) Fees None Management Fees 0.95% 1Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Institutional Class of the Portfolio for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding dividend expenses, borrowing costs, interest expense relating to short sales, interest, taxes, brokerage commissions and extraordinary expenses), as a percentage of average daily net assets, exceed 1.15% through February 28, 2024.
-This fee waiver and expense reimbursement agreement may be terminated by the Board at any time and will automatically terminate upon the termination of the Investment Advisory Agreement.
+Shareholder Fees (Fees Paid Directly from Your Investment) Maximum Sales Charge (Load) Imposed on Purchases (As a Percentage of Offering Price) None Redemption Fee (As a Percentage of Amount Redeemed within 90 days or Less from the Date of Purchase) None Annual Portfolio Operating Expenses (Expenses that You Pay Each Year as a Percentage of the Value of Your Investment) Management Fees 0.85% Distribution (Rule 12b-1) Fees None Other Expenses 3.26% Acquired Fund Fees and Expenses 0.01% Total Annual Portfolio Operating Expenses 4.12% Fee Waiver and/or Expense Reimbursement -2.96% Total Annual Portfolio Operating Expenses After Fee Waiver 1.16% Total Annual Portfolio Operating Expenses After Fee Waiver 1.16% and/or Expense Reimbursement Acquired fund fees and expenses reflect the Portfolio's pro rata share of the fees and expenses incurred by investing in other investment companies, which may include money market funds.
+Expense information in this table has been restated to reflect current fees.
+Therefore, the expenses in this table will not correlate to the expenses shown in the Financial Highlights of the Portfolio.
+Harding Loevner LP has contractually agreed to waive a portion of its management fee and/or reimburse the Portfolio's Institutional Class shares for its other operating expenses to the extent Total Annual Portfolio Operating Expenses (excluding taxes, interest, borrowing costs, overdraft charges, litigation and indemnification, extraordinary expenses, brokerage and other transaction expenses relating to the purchase or sale of portfolio investments and acquired fund fees and expenses), as a percentage of average daily net assets, exceed 1.15% through February 28, 2026.
+This fee waiver and expense reimbursement agreement may be terminated by the Board at any time and will automatically terminate upon the termination of the Portfolio's investment advisory agreement.
 Example: